Sidney Gerald Burrard

-Sir Sidney Gerald Burrard, 7th Baronet, KCSI, FRS (12 August 1860 – 16 March 1943) was a British army officer who served as Surveyor General of India and played a major role in the Great Trigonometrical Survey's work in the Himalayas and identified the source of errors resulting from the displacement of the plumbline by the mountains.
+Sir Sidney Gerald Burrard, 7th Baronet, KCSI, FRS (12 August 1860 – 16 March 1943) was a British army officer who served as Surveyor General of India and played a major role in the Great Trigonometrical Survey's work in the Himalayas and identified the source of errors resulting from the displacement of the plumbline by the gravitational attraction of the mountains.

 Early life

 Burrard was born on the Isle of Wight in a family of eminence, his father being Lieutenant-Colonel Sidney Burrard of the Grenadier Guards.
 Their home at The Mount had been built by his grandfather, The Reverend Sir George Burrard.
 He was educated at school in Lymington and then Uppingham School from 1873 where he showed his mathematical talents.
 In 1874 he moved to Wellington College where again he excelled at mathematics which led his father to decide that he was suited for the Royal Engineers.